travis-ci/docs-travis-ci-com/user/languages/ruby.md

 On Ruby projects the default build script is `rake`.
 Add `rake` to the `:test` group of your Gemfile.

+## Build Config Reference

+Have a look at the [Ruby](https://config.travis-ci.com/ref/language/ruby) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

 ## Dependency Management

 ### Bundler